-Work systems and ecosystems.
+Ecosystems.
 Organizations should view the ecosystem strategically.
 They need to be open to new partnership arrangements, consortia, value webs, and business models that support the organization’s vision and goals.
 The organization’s growth may depend on the collective growth of the ecosystem and its ability to prepare for the future.
 And as competition comes from organizations in different industries, organizations may be able to stand out from their competitors through new and novel offerings, possibly through the ecosystem.
-Your strategy should take into account your role and your desired role within the ecosystem (as a partner, collaborator, supplier, competitor, or customer—or several of these).
+Your strategy should consider your role and your desired role within the ecosystem (as a partner, collaborator, supplier, competitor, or customer—or several of these).

-Strategic objectives.
-Strategic objectives might address product and service quality enhancements, workforce capability and capacity, rapid response, customization, co-location with major customers or partners, social media and digital management of relationships with suppliers and customers, specific joint ventures, virtual manufacturing, rapid or market-changing innovation, ISO quality or environmental systems registration, and societal contribution actions or leadership.
+Strategic objectives might address product and/or service quality enhancements, workforce capability and capacity, rapid response, customization, co-location with major customers or partners, social media and digital management of relationships with suppliers and customers, specific joint ventures, virtual manufacturing, rapid or market-changing innovation, ISO quality or environmental systems registration, and societal contribution actions or leadership.